localpreservation/presentations/2016-09-09-localpastnyc.md

 >We recommend activities that can work for both beginner and advanced learners.
 Activities of this type have few barriers to entry ( and make use of easy-to-use tools like Googledocs or Twitter) but are flexible enough to allow advanced folks to add layers of more complex elements.

 >Instead of encouraging learners to compete to solve a problem, select a thematic focus for a project.
-Instead of working deductively towards a “correct” solution, learners are free to follow their personal passions.
+Instead of working deductively towards a "correct" solution, learners are free to follow their personal passions.

 >Showcasing a range of work inspires learners to imagine what’s possible (as opposed to what’s correct).
 At the same time, an array of different projects models inclusivity, builds a broad community of learners.